me1nna/in-context-ad/README.md

-# in-context-rl
+# in-context-ad
-Implementation of Algorithm Distillation for in-context RL
+Unofficial Implementation of Algorithm Distillation for in-context RL